yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.1.3.7 =
+- Added the gravityflow_assignee_status_workflow_detail filter to allow the assignee status label to be modified on the workflow detail page.
+Currently only supported by the Approval Step.

 = 1.1.3.6 =
 - Added the gravityflow_webhook_args filter so the webhook request args can be modified.
 - Added the gravityflow_post_webhook action which fires after the webhook request.